Exploring some major disasters and the measures you can take to survive them.

 Many families find themselves in a financial state of emergency in the wake of a storm and have questions about paying bills, insurance, and unemployment benefits.
 If you are in a financial emergency, these tips may help your financial situation during a crisis.

 - Contact your lenders and take advantage of grace periods on mortgage and credit card payments that are offered to disaster victims if you are concerned about paying your bills.

 - If you are renting, through renters insurance, it is the landlord’s responsibility to pay for damage or loss of your personal property.
 Inform them of any damages immediately.

 - File for state unemployment benefits if you have lost your job, or your employer is no longer in business as a result of the storm.

 - Be careful who you give personal information to.
 FEMA, insurance companies, and banks may need to get details like social security numbers to verify your identity.
 Most other organizations do not need this information.

 - Be careful with contractors.
 Get estimates from more than one licensed, bonded, reputable contractor; check licenses and permits; get contracts in writing and find out what neighbors are paying for similar work.

 - Also, pay as the work is getting done, not up front.
 Be sure all official inspections and approvals are in place before making a final payment.

-Disaster recovery often leads to high interest rate credit card debt.
+Disaster recovery often leads to credit card debt.
 Let our certified credit counselors help you make a plan to reestablish financial stability.
 If you live in a disaster area, you may qualify for discounted rates on a debt management program.